-The black bear population size in Nevada is estimated by the Nevada Department of Wildlife to be between three to four hundred individuals.
+The Nevada Department of Wildlife estimates the black bear population size in Nevada to be between three to four hundred individuals.

-The black bear is the state mammal of New Mexico and their population is estimated at 5000-6000.
-They are found in open grasslands and forests, and can be found in almost all forested areas.
+The black bear is the state mammal of New Mexico, and its population is estimated at 5000-6000.
+They are found in open grasslands and forests and can be found in almost all forested areas.

 Habitat loss from clear-cutting and agricultural development also affected these bears.
 In the mid-1900s, bears could only be found in the coastal swamps and remote mountains.

-The bear population suffered in the 1920s, a fungus which killed trees destroyed a very vital nut-producing tree, when it hit the mountain region.
+The bear population suffered in the 1920s; a fungus that killed trees destroyed a vital nut-producing tree when it hit the mountain region.

 Currently, there are 20,000 bears in North Carolina.
-Virginia pilot of Norfolk revealed in one of their recent articles that black bears in the state are growing in density.
+In one of their recent articles, Virginia Pilot of Norfolk revealed that black bears in the state are growing in density.

 In recent years, black bears have been sighted in North Dakota.
-In July 2018, there was a black bear who strolled into North Dakota from another US state; it was later photographed leaning on the truck of a local.
+In July 2018, a black bear strolled into North Dakota from another US state; it was later photographed leaning on the truck of a local.

 The population of black bears in Ohio is 50-100.
 Black bears reside in the eastern half of Ohio.
-Black bear in the state has dramatically increased since the Division of Wildlife began the tracking of sightings in 1993.
+Black bears in the state have dramatically increased since the Division of Wildlife began tracking sightings in 1993.